dejac17/Finak-Portfolio-Deja-Clarke/Backend-Project/Backend.md

 Can Implement authentication and authorization to an API

 - Built an api and added authorization for logged in users using an /authorized endpoint.
 Also added authorization where only the admin user "Spongebob" could give users access to the api.
-- This allowed be to learn more about how to create secure sign in pages, while also learning about jwt and OAuth
+- This allowed be to learn more about how to create secure sign in pages, while also learning about jwt and OAuth.
+Now I have a better understanding of how authentication works, and can implement it in my projects moving forward.

 ### JF 6.5